50 Years of History at Lake Anna

 An original map of the plans for the North Anna reservoir

-(photo originally published in the Times-Dispatch,
+(photo originally published in the Times-Dispatch, courtesy of the

 Louisa County Historical Society).